gcheng314/AMP-Prediction/README.md

 # AMP-Prediction

-This project will aid in predicting novel antimicrobial peptide (AMP) families using command line blastp and hmmsearch
+This project will aid in predicting novel antimicrobial peptide (AMP) families using command line Diamond blast and hmmsearch

 Requires:
-Python 2.7 +
+Python 2.7.1 or higher
 Linux command line
-amp_pred.py in Linux computer
+All .hmm files downloaded from http://www.camp.bicnirrh.res.in/pattern_hmm.php?q=HMM_fam and merged amp_pred.py in Linux

+BEFRORE RUNNING amp.py:

+change indicated directories to your cown preferred directories

 Instructions
 [On preferred O.S.]